 Cybersecurity Checklist for Carriers

 Not too long ago, the biggest security concern for your trucking business was physical theft—protecting your cargo, equipment, or even the items inside your cab from being stolen.
+While those types of crimes still occur, cybercrime is what’s plaguing today’s carriers.
+For truckers, cyberattacks can result in stolen payments, hijacked accounts, and disrupted operations.

 Protecting your business from these risks has never been more important.
 The good news?
-You don’t need a big IT team or a hefty budget to start boosting your cybersecurity.
-Implementing a few practical steps can go a long way in keeping your systems secure and your operations on track.
+You don’t need a big IT team or a hefty budget to start boosting your carrier cybersecurity.
+Implementing a few practical steps can go a long way toward keeping your systems secure and your operations on track.

-Understanding cyber threats in the freight industry
+Understanding cyberthreats in the freight industry

 With so many devices required to connect with freight partners, manage loads, and move freight efficiently, the freight industry has become an appealing target for hackers.
 Cybercriminals hack into systems to steal identities, intercept payments, and gain access to your private data for malicious purposes.